 Like your eyesight, hearing loss worsens when it remains untreated, so the sooner you receive a diagnosis and treatment for your condition, the more that can be done to protect you from further damage to your hearing.

 “Huh?
-What’d you say?”
+What’d You Say?”

-Although some people mumble, an increased frequency to ask family, friends, and colleagues to repeat what they said can be an indicator that you aren’t hearing as clearly as you used to.
+Although some people mumble, an increased frequency to ask family, friends, and colleagues to repeat what they said can be an indicator that you don’t hear as clearly as you used to.

-Continuous Ringing in Your Ears
+Continuous Ringing In Your Ears

 Known as tinnitus, this hearing condition often leads to increased stress and fatigue along with a decreased capacity to concentrate and reduced productivity.

 A common cause of tinnitus is exposure to an extreme noise event or ongoing exposure to loud noise in your work environment, which can cause permanent damage to your hearing.

-Avoiding these situations becomes the best way to cope with the discomfort, but many individuals who isolate from social interaction begin to experience depression and anxiety, leading to other serious cognitive and physical health issues.
+Avoiding these situations becomes the best way to cope with the discomfort.
+Still, many individuals who isolate themselves from social interaction begin to experience depression and anxiety, leading to other serious cognitive and physical health issues.

 Despite boosting the volume level on your telephone receiver and asking the other person to repeat themselves, the conversation continues to be garbled or unintelligible.

-Whether you are aware of it or not, you rely so heavily on visual cues during a face-to-face conversation to help understand.
+Whether you are aware of it or not, you rely heavily on visual cues during a face-to-face conversation to help understand.

 Problems Understanding Certain People

-Additionally, certain accents and the way various people pronounce soft consonants like C, S, T, P, Sh, Ch, and others make following them in conversation quite a challenge, as whole words are lost in a sentence.
+Additionally, certain accents and the way various people pronounce soft consonants like C, S, T, P, Sh, Ch, and others make following them in conversation quite challenging, as whole words are lost in a sentence.

-Schedule a Hearing Assessment from Park Place Hearing
+Schedule A Hearing Assessment

 Early intervention, which begins with scheduling a hearing assessment at one of our Park Place Hearing locations, provides you with a broader range of treatment options and a reduced risk of adding to the hearing damage you already have.

 Contact us to schedule a hearing assessment and restore the quality of life you value.